Trading Education

 • Anticipation entries: Below the lower trendline

-Invalidation Criteria
+Invalidation criteria

 Close the trade immediately - regardless of stop placement - if any of the following occur: